 Assessments are why we’re really here.
 Many will argue we’re here to learn, that goes without saying, but more than that we’re here at university to demonstrate learning.
 Believe me, you will need to demonstrate a lot of it before you finish your degree.
 So why not turn this challenge into an opportunity?

 Read on for my #How2Uni tips to tackling assessment writing.

 Continue reading Assessment writing and little victories

-Starting university is a really eye-opening experience, especially when you plan to study by distance education.
+Starting university is a really eye-opening experience, especially when you plan to study online.
 If you’re anything like me, you will discover many new things about yourself during those first few weeks, things like you’re terribly unorganised, or you’re prone to the occasional existential crisis.

 Continue reading Roadblocks and dinosaurs